nxskok/pasias/docs/20-repeated-measures.md

 ## 1  249.
 279. 251.
 247.
 ```

+(in words, "for each column that starts with `epi`, find the mean of it.")

 The message here is that the mean epinephrine levels at time 2 were